Generalised solutions to linear and non-linear Schr\"{o}dinger-type equations with point defect: Colombeau and non-Colombeau regimes: Resolvent convergence

 Theory and properties of the resolvent convergence are discussed, e.g., in \cite[Section VIII.7]{rs1}.
 In practice the limits \eqref{eq:resolventlimit1}-\eqref{eq:resolventlimit2} have the form $(H_\varepsilon+\lambda\mathbbm{1})^{-1}\to(-\Delta+\lambda\mathbbm{1})^{-1}$ or $(H_\varepsilon+\lambda\mathbbm{1})^{-1}\to(-\Delta_\alpha+\lambda\mathbbm{1})^{-1}$ in the strong or norm Hilbert space operator topology for all $\lambda\in\mathbb{C}\setminus\mathbb{R}$, as well as for all $\lambda>0$ with $-\lambda\notin\sigma(H_\varepsilon)$ for each (sufficiently small) $\varepsilon$.

 The case $\sigma=2$ is already well known in the literature and it is included in Theorem \ref{thm:res-convergence} for completeness of presentation.
 It is central in quantum mechanics, in the context of approximation of the point interaction Hamiltonian by means of Schr\"{o}dinger operators with regular potentials on a shorter and shorter spatial scale (see, e.g., \cite[Section I.1.2]{albeverio-solvable}).
 Notably, scaling $V_\varepsilon$ as in \eqref{eq:general_scaling} with other powers below and above the threshold $\sigma=2$ seems to have only attracted marginal attention in that context (as opposed to the \emph{one-dimensional} case, for which a number of studies have been made on scaling regimes that are more singular than the scaling yielding the one-dimensional point interaction: \cite{Seba1985-halfline,Seba1986-deltaprime,Seba1986-regularised1D,Golovaty-IEOT2013,DM-2015-halfline,Golovaty-IEOT2018}).
 Certain meanings for quantum systems of particles have been recently attributed to the three-dimensional scaling with $\sigma=3$ in \cite{DellAntonio-contact-2019}.
+In a related context of Maxwell-Lorentz systems with dipole approximation, an analogous version of the limit in the $\sigma=3$ case of Theorem \ref{thm:res-convergence} above was previously studied in \cite{Noja-Posilicano_AHP1998,Noja-Posilicano_AHP1999} in the \emph{special case} where the charge density of the electron $\rho_\varepsilon(x)$ (the analogue of $V_\varepsilon$ here) is implemented as a \emph{separable potential} $|\rho_\varepsilon\rangle\langle\rho_\varepsilon|$, a caricature model that makes all computations more explicit and accessible: scaling $\rho_\varepsilon(x)$ indeed as $\varepsilon^{-3}\rho(x/\varepsilon)$ is shown to produce a trivial limit unless a suitable regularisation (of the electron's mass) is performed.

 The preparation of the proof of Theorem \ref{thm:res-convergence} requires Propositions \ref{prop:AFC}, \ref{prop:AClimits}, and \ref{prop:Fepslimit} below.
 For $\lambda>0$ we shall set (see \eqref{eq:GlambdaApp})